These Classic Disney Movies Are Leaving Netflix Next Month

 Netflix subscribers have been preparing for a long time to find the streaming library void of all Disney content.
 This is because the contract between Netflix and Disney expired last year and they were unable to reach an agreement on a new contract moving forward.

-Most assumed the reason Disney decided not to move forward with a new contract with Netflix was because the network was currently working on their own streaming service – which is slated for a release in November of this year.
+Most assumed the reason Disney decided not to move forward with a new contract with Netflix was because the network was currently working on their own streaming service, which is slated for a release in November of this year.

 So, most subscribers haven’t found it too surprising to see Disney content slowly fade out of the Netflix library as the contracts attached to the individual streaming rights of those titles expire.